AdityaRai24/Craft-folio/README.md

 # CraftFolio - AI-Powered Portfolio Builder

 CraftFolio is a modern, AI-powered portfolio builder that helps users create stunning professional portfolios with ease.
-Built with cutting-edge technologies, it offers a seamless experience for creating, customizing, and managing personal portfolios.
+Built with cutting-edge technologies, it offers a seamless experience for creating, customizing, and managing personal portfolios..

 ## 🚀 Features